 Computer eyeglasses work by blocking harmful blue light emitted from digital screens.
 Computer glasses lenses are designed to filter as much as 50 percent of the ‘bad’ blue light.

-Blue light is a high-energy light made up of short wavelengths.
-Each color in the spectrum has its own wavelength and energy level.
-Light rays on the red end of the spectrum have longer wavelengths and less energy, while those on the violet end have shorter wavelengths and higher energy.
-Blue light is high-energy visible light in the violet end of the spectrum, so it forces your eyes to work harder to focus on objects or text on your screen.
-While blue light occurs naturally, early research has shown that overexposure to it can result in retina damage and even macular degeneration.
+Blue-violet light is a high-energy light made up of short wavelengths.
+This visible light, in the violet end of the spectrum, forces your eyes to work harder to focus on objects or text on your screen.
+While blue-violet light occurs naturally and is emitted by the sun, early research has shown that overexposure to artificial blue light can result in retina damage and even macular degeneration.
 A lens that offers digital light protection may help protect the wearer from damage associated with prolonged screen use.

 Digital light protection is a lens treatment that helps to reduce your eyes’ exposure to the potentially harmful blue light emitted from digital screens by reflecting and filtering out the damaging rays before they reach your eyes.